-Precision measurement for large aerospace projects have traditionally used laser trackers taking discrete point locations, or 3D scanning portions of the aircraft.
-This was the only way to maintain sub-millimeter accuracy in an efficient manner.
+Precision measurement for aerospace metrology projects have traditionally used laser trackers taking discrete point locations, or 3D scanning portions of the aircraft.
+We have combined the technologies to enable us to maintain sub-millimeter accuracy from nose to empennage; wing tip to wing tip.
 We are now able to scan entire aircraft no matter the size while maintaining sub-millimeter accuracy in a fraction of the time.

 We do this by combing two different 3D scanning technologies.
 For data capture, we use the Surphaser 100HSX; we treat it as an object scanner collecting just under 300,000 points a second.
 The Surphaser 3D scanner’s high accuracy and low noise allows us to capture subtle details such as skin deformations, seams and rivets.
 But to ensure the data is accurate — wing tip to wing tip, and not just locally per scan — we need another system to validate the alignment.

 In addition to the aerospace industry, the Surphaser’s high accuracy has changed the game in aerospace metrology as a whole.
-It’s now possible to capture production tooling in a fraction of the time, limiting the amount of downtime for your manufacturing.
-Our ability to capture high resolution as built models and tools then inspect them back to the original CAD streamlined many of our customers’ manufacturing processes.
+It’s now possible to capture production tooling in a fraction of the time, limiting the amount of downtime for your manufacturing process.
+Our ability to capture high resolution as built models and tools then inspect them back to the original CAD streamlined many of our customers’ manufacturing solutions.